monicagiraldochica/bash_tutorial/docs/txt_csv.md

 B11110893,Group1,28
 ```

-You can also replace a range of letters or numbers:
+## Replace range of letters or numbers

 **Example 6:** Replace any `A`, `B` or `C` (letters in the range A-C) in `file3.csv` by the letter `D`.